GNGscr/Thaiislands/README.md

 ## 🧑‍💻 Author

-Created by **Daniel Erlich**, a **Full Stack Developer** (≈70% Frontend / 30% Backend) with a strong focus on user experience, visual consistency, and architectural clarity.
+Created by **Daniel Ehrlich**, a **Full Stack Developer** (≈70% Frontend / 30% Backend) with a strong focus on user experience, visual consistency, and architectural clarity.
 Responsible for **ideation, design, UX planning, interface design, backend API, development, and frontend deployment** — fully end-to-end.

 ---